Portracker¶

 Docker Compose¶

-The easiest way to deploy Portracker is via Docker Compose:
+The recommended way to deploy Portracker is via Docker Compose.
+Enable ENABLE_AUTH for secure access.

 services: